 The Central Court is the large rectangular paved courtyard at the very heart of Knossos, around which the entire palace was built.

 The Central Court is the great open courtyard that forms the heart of the Palace of Knossos and the key to its whole design.
 It is a large rectangular paved space, open to the sky, and the entire sprawling palace, with its hundreds of rooms across multiple wings and storeys, was arranged around it.
-This courtyard-centred plan is the defining feature of the Minoan palaces, and at Knossos the Central Court is the largest and most important example.
+This courtyard-centred plan is the defining feature of the Minoan palaces, shared by Phaistos, Malia and Zakros, and at Knossos the Central Court is the largest and most important example.

 What was the Central Court used for?

-The Central Court was used as the ceremonial and social heart of the palace: a gathering place for religious ceremonies, processions, festivals and public events, where crowds could assemble around the open space.
+The Central Court was the ceremonial and social heart of the palace: a gathering place for religious ceremonies, processions, festivals and public events, where crowds could assemble around the open space.

 Was bull-leaping held in the Central Court?